aspirlidaki/privacyguard/WHITEPAPER.md

 ## 7. Usage
-PrivacyGuard Pro can be executed through a command-line interface by specifying the target directory to be scanned.
+PrivacyGuard can be executed through a command-line interface by specifying the target directory to be scanned.

 Bash
 python3 main.py --path ./samples --json